ptsankov/spctl/README.md

 1. /case-studies
   - the three case studies
-2. /polisy
+2. /synthesizer
-  - the python implementation of the policy synthesizer
+  - the python implementation of the SpCTL synthesizer
 3. /running-example
   - the running example